Proposed federative units of Brazil: Proposals to change the status of metropolitan regions

-There are also proposals to transform the country 's main metropolitan regions into independent states, which would be administered separately from the current states to which they belong.
+There are also proposals to transform the country's main metropolitan regions into independent states, which would be administered separately from the current states to which they belong.
 This is a discussion that involves both political scientists and jurists, who argue that this process could be implemented in different ways, both with the transformation of these metropolitan regions into states, and with the creation of a fourth type of federated unit, in addition to the three levels currently existing (Union, state and municipality).

 Criticism of changes and opposing proposals

 Geographer André Roberto Martin (FFLCH-USP) opposes any and all proposals for the creation of states, highlighting that those who make them are not based on concrete studies, popular will and even seem to favor certain groups.
 The author sees not in the creation, but in the merger of states, relief from administrative problems.
 In his doctoral thesis, he suggests that Amazonas and Roraima, Pará and Amapá, Goiás and Tocantins, Mato Grosso and Mato Grosso do Sul, Maranhão and Piauí, Bahia and Sergipe, Rio de Janeiro and Espírito Santo and — for what he calls "Pernambuco recovery" — Rio Grande do Norte, Paraíba, Pernambuco and Alagoas, while Acre and Rondônia — in addition to a portion of Amazonas — would become federal territories.

 Martin points out that the partition of Pernambuco resulted in its decline.
 Whenever an uprising arose, the Crown fragmented the unit, generating a mosaic of barely viable territories.
-Regrouping the units into a single body would certainly boost their projection within the national framework and would even reduce government spending — given that there would now only be one Executive and one Legislative branch —.
+Regrouping the units into a single body would certainly boost their projection within the national framework and would even reduce government spending — given that there would now only be one Executive and one Legislative branch.
 A similar thing would happen with the other states.

-It is also worth remembering that none of the new states emerged according to popular desires.
+Additionally, none of the new states emerged according to popular desires.
 Tocantins, Mato Grosso do Sul, Acre, Roraima, Amapá and Rondônia were all born unilaterally and for the benefit of thin social strata, averse to anything that was not in their interest, and it denounces that the majority of proposals follow this same line, when they do not follow that of simple naivety.